ARMmbed/mbed-client/docs/client_reg_dereg.md

     }
 ```

 <span class="notes">**Note:** You can register other resources, including custom resources.
-Please check the [API documentation](https://docs.mbed.com/docs/mbed-client-guide/en/latest/api/annotated.html) for a detailed description of the M2MObject, M2MObjectInstance and M2MResource classes.</span>
+Read the [API documentation](https://docs.mbed.com/docs/mbed-client-guide/en/latest/api/annotated.html) for a detailed description of the M2MObject, M2MObjectInstance and M2MResource classes.</span>

 **Step 4.** You have the registration server object and resources that you want to register.
 Now, you need to call the register API and pass the following objects as parameters: